 - Performance.
 The performance module consists of four components.
 These factors may be weighted to independently contribute to the overall allocation to each Area.

 - Productivity is measured as the average service minutes provided per full-time equivalent position (FTE) by area.
 Service minute data are obtained from the dental data system, and FTE data are obtained from personnel records and confirmed by each respective ADO.

 - Cost Containment is measured as the average cost to provide one service minute.
 Service minute data are obtained from the dental data system, and cost data are obtained from the IHS cost accounting system and confirmed by each respective ADO.

 These first two measures combine to give an overall indication of program efficiency.
-Their inclusion is based on that clinical the premise programs that are efficient are better able to meet the demand for dental services.
+Their inclusion is based on the premise that clinical programs that are efficient are better able to meet the demand for dental services.
 The intent is to direct more resources to those Areas with greater overall efficiency by identifying a portion of funds that will encourage programs to provide the highest volume of quality care that is appropriate to its circumstances.

 - Population penetration is expressed as the proportion of the 3 year clinic user population which has access to dental care on an annual basis.
 The 3 year user population is determined from the patient registration system and the count of dental users obtained from the dental date system.
 The inclusion of this module is intended to provide incentives to make wide access to dental care available to the eligible population.

 - Fluoridation of community water systems is the most effective public health measure which can be employed to control the high rate of dental caries among Native Americans.
 The prevention module creates incentives for Area/service units to improve the effectiveness of their water fluoridation program by rewarding Area/service unit compliance with the IHS fluoridation policy.